SebastianBoe/fw-nrfconnect-nrf-1/samples/ironside_se/secondary_boot_gen_uicr/README.rst

 1. |connect_terminal|
 #.
 Reset the kit.
 #.
-Observe the console output for both cores:
+Observe the console output from both the application core (primary) and radio core (secondary):

 .. code-block:: console